Fermented food: An Ayurvedic perspective

 Humans have been fermenting foods for thousands of years.
 It helps to preserve the food which was very helpful in a time without fridges and packaging to prolong their shelf-life.

-Benefits of fermented foods
+Benefits of fermented food

 Fermented foods are partially digested (by bacteria or yeast) and this makes them more bioactive and bioavailable, easier for us to digest.
 They also contain some live microorganisms which are similar strains to those which support our gut health (probiotics) and reduce inflammation.

 A point to consider here is that while some fermented foods such as kimchi, kefir or sourdough bread are made using a few fresh ingredients, others such as the typical loaf of packaged Hovis bread will contain a long list of artificial ingredients (emulsifiers, preservatives, artificial sweeteners).
-These additional ingredients can play havoc with your gut health.
+These additional ingredients can play havoc with our gut health.
 So, choose carefully.

 The Ayurvedic view